dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 ### Use authorization mechanisms

-In the **`Client`** app, component authorization approaches are functional at this point.
+In the **:::no-loc text="Client":::** app, component authorization approaches are functional at this point.
 Any of the authorization mechanisms in components can use a role to authorize the user:

 * [`AuthorizeView` component](xref:blazor/security/index#authorizeview-component) (Example: `<AuthorizeView Roles="admin">`)
 * [`[Authorize]` attribute directive](xref:blazor/security/index#authorize-attribute) (<xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute>) (Example: `@attribute [Authorize(Roles = "admin")]`)